Macmilan24/locus-zoom/README.md

 **Data Dependencies: A Crucial Relationship**

 * **Implicit Dependencies:** LocusZoom panels, especially the `association` panel, can have implicit data dependencies.
 This means that even if you don't explicitly configure a panel to use a specific data source (like LD), it might still try to use it if it's available.
 * **Example:** If you add an `LDServer` data source, the `association` panel might automatically use the LD data to color points or add tooltips.
 If you remove the `LDServer` data source, the `association` panel might fail to render correctly.
-Same with recomb data, if using association then you need to specify recomb data too for some reason
+Similarly, if using association data, you need to specify recombination data too.
 * **Data Source as Foundation:** Data sources define what data is available to all panels.
 If a panel needs a particular type of data, it must be present in the data sources.

 **Panels: Visualizing Genetic Data**